Lucia's Blog: 2021

 • A Good Fighter Trains Fervently:

 Seldom will a boxer win a bout without proper training.
 You see, to stay on top in our contest against Satan and sin, we must strive nonstop to stay in shape spiritually.
-Like Paulwe must discipline our bodies to bring them into subjection, that is, keep it under control (I Cor.
+Like Paulwe must discipline our bodies to bring them into subjection and keep them under control (I Cor.
 9:27).
 Even Paul acknowledged that he could fall from Grace and lose his salvation.
 Thus, he worked out his salvation with fear and trembling not to be disqualified (cf. Phil.
 2:12).
 Think about that!

 • A Good Fighter Endures: